 Nevertheless, the amounts a business may be obligated to pay can be substantial.

 Furthermore, misclassified workers would likely be reported to another agency to audit a determination of whether worker’s compensation insurance was paid and add yet another round of assessments to the business.

 These audits don’t always come directly from the agencies.
-A worker, disgruntled or not, makes a claim to the Department of Labor alleging they did not make minimum wage, or were given appropriate breaks, or were underpaid for overtime hours.
+A worker, disgruntled or not, may make a claim to the California Labor Commission alleging they did not make minimum wage, or were given appropriate breaks, or were underpaid for overtime hours.
 An independent contractor might make a claim to the EDD for unemployment benefits, and if they prevail, the case could ripen into a tax audit and a tax case.
 That happened to me 30 years ago.